 A plaintiff who is able to successfully establish negligence may be able to receive compensatory damages.
 These can include special damages, such as medical bills, lost income, household services, and property damage, as well as general damages, such as pain and suffering, mental anguish, and loss of consortium.
 The amount of general damages can vary dramatically depending on the composition of the jury and its subjective impressions of what damages naturally flow from a tailgating accident.Explore Your Options with a Los Angeles Attorney after a Motor Vehicle Collision

-If you suffer injuries in a tailgating accident, you should enlist a Los Angeles motor vehicle collision lawyer to assert your rights.
+If you suffer injuries in a tailgating accident in Los Angeles, you should enlist a motor vehicle collision lawyer to assert your rights.
 Sharifi Firm also represents accident victims in Temecula, San Bernardino, Riverside, and Rancho Cucamonga, as well as other Southern California cities.
 Contact us via our online form or call us at 1-866-422-7222 for a free consultation.